 If another driver caused your recent accident, you could file a claim against their policy to secure compensation for your damages.
 You must still report the accident to your insurance carrier, ideally within 24 hours of the accident.
 Notify your own insurance company about the accident, then contact the at-fault driver’s insurance company to notify them that you intend to file a claim.

 Dealing with insurance companies is rarely easy, especially when you are reeling in the aftermath of a damaging accident.
 However, an experienced attorney can help you meet your insurance-related obligations and secure the settlement you deserve after another driver has injured you.
-If you need assistance resolving a recent car accident claim in Southern California, contact Easton & Easton to schedule a consultation with our firm and find out how to assist your recovery.
+If you need help resolving a recent car accident claim in Orange County, the Orange County car accident lawyers at Easton & Easton can guide you through your reporting obligations and pursue the maximum recovery available.